CAMEO: Collection of Multilingual Emotional Speech Corpora

 \section{Introduction}

-In recent years, speech emotion recognition (SER) has received a lot of attention due to its potential applications across various domains, including human-computer interaction, mental health monitoring, and customer service.
-However, developing effective SER systems requires high-quality emotional speech datasets.
-These corpora provide the foundation upon which models are trained and validated, offering insights into the complex interplay of vocal cues and emotional states.
+In recent years, speech emotion recognition (SER) has gained attention due to its potential applications in human-computer interaction, mental health monitoring, and customer service.
+However, developing effective SER systems depends on high-quality datasets that capture the interplay of vocal cues and emotional states.

-Although new emotional speech datasets appear regularly, the field is marred by a lack of standardization.
-Inconsistencies are evident in various aspects, including the range and description of emotions, transcription availability, and inclusion of speaker metadata, such as age and gender.
-Though the metadata is often available, it is frequently buried within academic papers and not clearly linked to each audio sample, which limits its usefulness to researchers.

-Moreover, although these datasets are technically available, researchers often spend a lot of time and effort in locating them and extracting the necessary metadata.
-Unlike automatic speech recognition (ASR) or text-to-speech (TTS) datasets, which are commonly hosted on popular platforms like Hugging Face or GitHub, SER corpora are often difficult to find and are sometimes uploaded to these platforms without regard for licensing, which further complicates access.
+Despite the growing number of emotional speech corpora, the field still lacks standardization.
+Inconsistencies are evident in emotion taxonomies, transcription availability, and inclusion of speaker information.
+The metadata is often scattered across publications rather than linked to audio samples, which limits its usability.
+Moreover, the access to these datasets is also challenging.
+Unlike automatic speech recognition (ASR) or text-to-speech (TTS) corpora, which are commonly hosted on platforms like Hugging Face or GitHub, SER datasets are more difficult to locate, and some are shared without proper licensing.

-These challenges are exacerbated by the absence of standardized tools and evaluation methods.
-Researchers often evaluate their models on isolated datasets or within a single language.
-This results in models that perform well in specific contexts but lack robustness across multiple languages.
-The ultimate goal is not to achieve satisfying results on a single dataset or language.
-The focus should instead be on developing systems that exhibit multilingual robustness in SER.
+These issues are exacerbated by the absence of standardized tools and benchmarks.
+Progress toward robust, multilingual SER systems is hindered by the fact that many studies evaluate models on a single dataset or language.

-In response to these challenges, we introduce \textbf{CAMEO}, a comprehensive and publicly available collection of emotional speech datasets designed to facilitate reproducible benchmarking.
-This corpus also provides a foundation for evaluating and comparing the performance of systems with audio modality across different languages.
+To address these challenges, we introduce \textbf{CAMEO}, a curated, publicly available collection of emotional speech datasets designed for reproducible benchmarking and multilingual evaluation.